bran-dot-flake/Automated-SOC-Pipeline-Using-Wazuh-Shuffle-and-TheHive/README.md

 ### Telemetry Collection

-Now, I've configured Sysmon telemetry to be collected by the Agent and forwarded to the Wazuh Manager, and created a custom detection rule looking for Mimikatz activity.
-I've added Sysmon logs to the Windows Wazuh Agent, and Sysmon logs are now ingested into our SIEM!
+#### System Integration

-We will be using Mimikatz, so the firewall will need to be disabled.
-I continue preparation of the the telemetry phase by deploying the Wazuh Agent onto the Sysmon machine, and the .SVC has started successfully!
-I Opened ports 1514/1515 for the Wazuh Manager VM to communicate with the Agent and restarted service.
-Upon checking the web application, our Agent is registered in Wazuh.
+To enhance endpoint visibility, Sysmon telemetry is configured to be collected by the Wazuh Agent and forwarded to the Wazuh Manager.
+Sysmon event logs are successfully ingested into the SIEM, providing the detailed process, network, and system activity needed for detection engineering.

 <p align="center">
   <img src="images/image14.png"/>